jrtechs/NodeJSBlog/blogContent/posts/photography/the-rise-of-profile-photos.md

 Not everybody puts effort or thought into profiles, that is perfectly fine.
 However, as people start to do more things online, we will see more in-depth and creative profiles.
-As one of my friends put it a long time ago: "Upload a dam photo!
+As one of my friends put it a long time ago: "Upload a damn photo!
 You don't want to be another faceless Jeff on the internet".

 ![blank profile image](media/profileImage/empty.png)